microsoft/vscode-docs/docs/remote/containers.md

 > **Note:** When using Alpine Linux containers, some extensions may not work due to `glibc` dependencies in native code inside the extension.

-There three  ways you to attach to a running container.
+Use one of the following options to attach to the container.

 ### Option 1: Use the Containers Remote Explorer